Women of History: Julia Bartlett

 Studio portrait of Julia Bartlett, n.d.
 PA00007.06.
 Unknown photographer.

 By the 1870s Bartlett was chronically ill and desperate for healing.
 According to her reminiscence, hope came to her in the form of a letter from a friend, sharing with Bartlett the message of Christian Science.
-Bartlett sent for Eddy’s book Science and Health, and also asked for the prayer of a Christian Science practitioner.
-Her friend mentioned this request to Eddy, who recommended Bartlett contact her husband, Asa G. Eddy.
+She sent for Eddy’s book Science and Health, and also asked for the prayer of a Christian Science practitioner.
+Her friend mentioned this request to Eddy, who recommended that Bartlett contact her husband, Asa G. Eddy.
 Soon after, Bartlett was healed.

 I wrote them I would give an informal parlor talk in the evening.
 Arriving at the time appointed, I was met by the young woman who said there were so many who wanted to hear about Christian Science that I was to speak in a church.
 She little knew what that meant to me.
 I felt wholly unprepared to address such a body of people from the platform, having given no special thought as to what I should say as I expected to meet only a comparatively small number in a private house.
 When we reached the church and I saw a well-filled house, my courage almost failed me.
 Then I thought, “This is God’s work and He will take care of it,” and I took my place fearlessly, addressing the audience with no difficulty, and many believed and several were healed.5